 Rum is distilled from molasses, a sticky syrup that results when sugar cane is boiled down.
 When first distilled, the crude rum is between 130 and 180 proof.
-This rum is then aged for two to ten years to mellow it out.
-This aging process determines whether the rum is light or dark.
-Rum aged in charred oak casks becomes dark (caramel and other agents are added to affect its color).
+(You can read about proof in Chapter 5.)
+This rum is then aged for two to ten years to mellow it.
+This aging process determines whether the rum is light or dark: Rum aged in charred oak casks becomes dark (caramel and other agents are added to affect its color).
 Rum aged in stainless steel tanks remains colorless.